Dead Souls (Rankin novel): Television adaptation

 Dead Souls was adapted as the third episode in the Rebus television series, airing in 2001.

 In this there were significant plot differences from the novel.
 These concern the fate of the missing person, the nature of the relationship between Rebus and his ex-girlfriend, and the character of her husband.

+Reception

+The novel was well-received, with Kirkus Reviews calling it "compelling", and with Publishers Weekly praising "Rankin's drum-tight characterization of Rebus as a man deeply shaken in his convictions, but unwilling to fall apart."